Uberspace/manual/source/web-tor.rst

 Tor makes it impossible to identify which source IP address is sending requests to your site.
 This is by design.
-Without some extra effort, it isn't even obvious that a request passed through the tor network at all.
+Without some extra effort, it isn't even obvious that a request passed through the Tor network at all.
 However, requests that arrived on our hidden service and where then proxied through to your uberspace bear a ``X-Uberspace-Via-Hidden-Service`` HTTP header.
 Keep in mind that this header can be faked very easily.
 Requests containing the header might